Class Visits and Instruction

 - Copies of any assignments or handouts related to archival research should be shared with the archivist.

-- If requesting multiple class visits or an archival research module, consider including the archivist as a co-instructor of record for the appropriate percentage of time.
+- If requesting multiple class visits or an archival research module, include the faculty archivist as a co-instructor of record for the appropriate percentage of time.